dmbarbour/wikilon/docs/ABCRT.md

 Context is a contiguous region of memory, up to ~4GB enabling localized 32-bit addressing.
 In general, Wikilon shall produce one context to evaluate each web page.
 Contexts will generally be much smaller than the 4GB limit (e.g. 10-100MB).
 A context may interact with a lot more data than its size suggests via large value stowage.
 Stowage serves a similar role to virtual memory, but does not consume address space.

+In some cases, parallelism within a context could be useful.
+For this, I could support lightweight forks that share memory with our primary context.

 I will want parallelism within each context, and also to minimize synchronization.
 So my current plan is to have *wikrt_cx* be a reference to the shared space, but to allow multiple such references (lightweight forks) that enables cheap motion of values between them.

 ### API Thoughts